Honor killing: Support and sanction

 Kremlin-appointed Chechen president Ramzan Kadyrov said that honor killings were perpetrated on those who deserved to die.
 He said that those who are killed have "loose morals" and are rightfully shot by relatives in honor killings.
 He did not vilify women alone but added that "If a woman runs around and if a man runs around with her, both of them are killed."

-In 2007, a famous Norwegian Supreme Court advocate stated that he wanted the punishment for the killing reduced from 17 years in prison to 15 years in the case of honor killings practiced in Norway.
+In 2007, Tor Erling Staff (1933 - 2018), a lawyer who worked for the Supreme Court of Norway, stated that he wanted the punishment reduced from 17 years in prison to 15 years in the case of honor killings that took place in Norway.
 He explained that the Norwegian public did not understand other cultures who practiced honor killings, or understand their thinking, and that Norwegian culture "is self-righteous".

 In 2008, Israr Ullah Zehri, a Pakistani politician in Balochistan, defended the honor killings of five women belonging to the Umrani tribe by a relative of a local Umrani politician.
 Zehri defended the murdering in Parliament and asked his fellow legislators not to make a fuss about the incident.
 He said, "These are centuries-old traditions, and I will continue to defend them.
 Only those who indulge in immoral acts should be afraid."

 Nilofar Bakhtiar, who was Minister for Tourism and Advisor to Pakistan Prime Minister on Women's Affairs, campaigned against honor killings in Pakistan while in office.